digital-asset/daml/docs/source/getting-started/first-feature.rst

 As mentioned at the beginning of this *Getting Started with DAML* guide, DAML Sandbox uses an in-memory store, which means it loses its state when stopped or restarted.
 That means that all user data and follower relationships are lost.

 If you have the frontend UI up and running you're all set.
-In case you don't have the UI running open a new terminal window and navigate to the ``create-daml-app/ui`` folder and run the ``yarn start`` command, which will start the UI.
+In case you don't have the UI running open a new terminal window and navigate to the ``create-daml-app/ui`` folder and run the ``npm start`` command, which will start the UI.
 Once you've done all these changes you should see the same login page as before at http://localhost:3000.

    .. figure:: images/create-daml-app-login-screen.png